Top 10 Indoor Games for Dogs That Need Motivation

 dog-asking-to-play-indoors

-Now that you have a few options to help your dog stay active when the cold weather has you stuck indoors, you can start testing out which games your dog responds best to.
+Now that you have a few options to help your dog stay active when the weather has you stuck indoors, you can start testing out which games your dog responds best to.
 Some dogs will be drawn to certain games depending on their obedience training and attention span.

 Indoor Dog Games FAQs

-Why are indoor games important for dogs that need motivation?
+Why are indoor games important for dogs?

 What types of indoor games can motivate my dog?

 Various games like hide-and-seek, treat puzzles, scent games, tug-of-war, and obedience training can motivate dogs and keep your dog entertained.
+Food and toys can be used to encourage more play and give your dog a target to work toward.

 How do I choose the right indoor game for my dog's motivation level?